SignPath/website/docs/documentation/artifact-configuration/reference.md

 **Note: Since the detached signatures are placed in a separate file, this directive is only available within a [`<zip-file>`](syntax#zip-file-element) element.**

-Detached raw signatures can be used for arbitrary binary or text files or [signing Container Images using cosign](/documentation/signing-containers/cosign).
+Detached raw signatures can be used to sign any binary or text file.
+They can also be used to [sign _Cosign_ metadata files](/documentation/signing-containers/cosign).

 The `create-raw-signature` directive supports the following parameters:

 | Parameter          | Required      | Values                       | Description
 |--------------------|---------------|------------------------------|-------------------------------------------------